polymode/polymode/modes/readme.md

     * `head-reg` and `tail-reg`: regular expressions or functions to detect the header/tail

 3. `pm-hbtchunkmode-auto` - represents chunkmodes for which the mode type is not predefined and must be computed at runtime.
-This class extends `pm-hbtchunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which are used to retrive the mode name from the header of the inner chunk.
+This class extends `pm-hbtchunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which can be used to retrive the mode name from the header of the inner chunk.

 ## Defining New Polymodes

-In order to define a new polymode `XXX` you first have to define a chunkmode objects to represent the hostmode and one or more chunkmodes to represent innermodes.
-Then, define the polymode object `pm-poly/XXX` pointing to previously defined chunkmodes.
+In order to define a new polymode `poly-cool-mode` you first have to define or clone a chunkmode object to represent the hostmode, and one or more chunkmodes to represent innermodes.
+Then define the polymode object `pm-poly/cool` pointing to previously defined host and inner chunkmodes.

 There are a lot of polymodes, hostmodes and innermodes already defined.
 Please reuse those whenever possible.